UPDATED: This article was originally published in December 2015.

 Mexican street foods are fast, cheap, fresh and packed with flavour, you could easily spend weeks eating your way around the country and never get to try it all.
 Plus, why sit down at a restaurant when you could be wandering, sightseeing and meeting locals while you feast?

 Brought to you from the smoky markets, carts and cantinas of Mexico, here are our favourite street-side snacks.
 Best served with a cold cerveza or shot of mezcal.
 And salsa.
 On everything.

 Taco tortillas are always made of corn, although they vary in colour (blue taco, anyone?).
-Classic varieties include al pastor (Lebanese-style spit-roasted pork), carne asada (flank steak) and camarón (fried or grilled shrimp).
-Chicken and chorizo are also popular.
+Classic varieties include al pastor (the perfect hybrid of a Lebanese-style shawarma with spit-roasted pork and barbecued pineapple), carne asada (flank steak) and camarón (fried or grilled shrimp).
+Chicken and chorizo are also popular, and fish tacos are *kisses fingertips* deeeeee-licious.
 Tacos de canasta are pre-prepared and sold out of baskets from the backs of bicycles.
-If you’re vegetarian, fear not – you’ll find frijoles (refried beans), egg, potato and even cactus options at most taquerías.
+If you’re vegetarian, fear not – you’ll find frijoles (refried beans), egg, potato, mushroom, zucchini flower and even cactus options at most taquerías.
 Once you’re clutching your taco(s) of choice, load up on the free condiments – diced onion, coriander (cilantro), salsas – and get munching.

 In pre-Columbian times, tamales were an important staple for Aztec armies and hunters on the move.
 And while you may not be an Aztec warrior, these little parcels of goodness are the itinerant traveller’s best friend, perfect for a long bus ride or day hike.